tshingel/DataScienceProject/CodeBook.md

 items together with their similarity scores.
 Generate a hash table having similar items as keys and lists of similarity scores as values.
 Then aggregate each list of similarity scores by taking a mean.

-### Recommending UIDs based on the given set of Likes
+### Recommending UIDs Based on the Given Set of Likes

 Command line input:
       >recommend-users likes="LikeString1,LikeString2,LikeString3"